upenn-embedded/final-project-s25-the-redeem-team/README.md

    - Person(s): Garrett
    - Definition of "done": **@GARRETT you probably have a better idea of this than I do**

 - Test inputting the current key and desired key on a set of buttons (Detkin parts).
-Test the transcription and outputting the melody on Detkin buzzers.
+Test the transposition and outputting the melody on Detkin buzzers.
 The inputted melodies will be hardcoded for now.
    - Estimated time: 1 week
    - Person(s): Nikolas and Melina
-   - Definition of "done": Successful and accurate output of a transcribed melody on a buzzer.
+   - Definition of "done": Successful and accurate output of a transposition melody on a buzzer.
 Alternatively, if we run into a lot of debugging, document this, with clear recognition of the problem and the next steps that need to be taken to mitigate the problem.

 ## Sprint Review #2